 KOBE is the Swahili word for the Africa Sea Turtle - a beautiful sea creature with a hard external shell.
 We believe that KOBE represents both the amazing beauty and the toughness of the African Savannah.

-We started bead making in 2019 as a direct response to the devastating effects of climate change among the Maasai.
+We started bead making as a direct response to the devastating effects of climate change among the Maasai.
 The Maasai, a pastoralist community in Kenya, have borne disproportionately the negative effects of climate crisis manifested in the form of prolonged drought whose effect has been to wipe out entire herds of cattle which was hitherto their livelihood and only means of survival.

 With this devastation, communities are unable to send their children to school and the obsession to restock declining herds has forced many families to marry of their child daughters to get dowry in form of cows to replenish their herds and preserve wealth and status.
 This crisis is what led us to intervene.